matrixise/www.wirtel.be/content/project/committee-member-of-the-python-ireland.md

 ---
-title: Committee Member of the Python Ireland
+title: Committee Member of Python Ireland
 date: 2020-03-23T15:28:21.248Z
 ---
 I am happy to help the Python Ireland team.
 I think I will be in charge of the new website and help them with some other things.